-Make sure you're choosing the right pair of binoculars for you with this handy & brief guide.
+Make sure you're choosing the right pair for you with this handy & brief binoculars guide.

 Already know the perfect pair of binoculars for you?
 Take a look at our entire range by clicking on your chosen brand:

 The first number on the binocular is the magnification, so 8x, 10x 12x etc and then the second number is the objective lens size, that’s the bit at the opposite end to the eyepiece, so that can be anything from 21mm to 50mm etc. Now light is really important when seeing.
 How many of us have fallen into the wardrobe when grappling in the dark late at night?
 The more light you can get to the back of your eye the better, so in a perfect world we would want all binoculars to have an objective size of at least 50mm, but of course, this makes them large and heavy to carry.

 Manufacturers have worked really hard to meet a demand for high quality binoculars in a compact style.
 Swarovski and Leica, do an amazing range in 8x20mm and Hawke and Viking have similar styled binos, which are possibly a bit more affordable, although remember, you will end up keeping them for life, so it’s always good to spend as much as you can in the initial purchase.

 The first number refers to the magnification of the binoculars.
 An 8X40 pair has an 8x magnification; a 10X40 pair has a 10x magnification and so on.

 Magnification refers to how much bigger the image will appear compared to the naked eye.
 If you're looking at a subject with a 10X40 pair of binoculars, then the subject will appear 10 times bigger than if you were looking at it with the naked eye.